 Surfing in Weligama

 Weligama is the real beginner spot.
 This is a 2 km long beach that is really shallow, with a really long beach break.
 It is said you might get a 400 m long wave here some days.
-In Weligama you better rent a longboard and go out for chilled out sessions riding long waves.
-Here you find mostly beginners, so do not expect anyone to know the hidden rules of surfing, beware of people dropping in on you and letting go of their boards.
-On the other hand, there is no aggressive feelings here either, which is good.
+In Weligama, you better rent a longboard and go out for chilled out sessions riding long waves.
+Here you find mostly beginners, so do not expect anyone to know the hidden rules of surfing, beware of people dropping in on you, and letting go of their boards.
+On the other hand, there are no aggressive feelings here either, which is good.
 The atmosphere here is really chill, and we enjoyed riding here a lot!
 The biggest waves are easy to reach if you go straight out from the big tall hotel on the beach.